europace/docker-publish-gradle-plugin/README.md

-# Spring-Boot Docker Publish Gradle Plugin
+# Docker Publish Gradle Plugin

 A Gradle plugin to build and publish a docker image to docker hub.
 The plugin was created to get rid of copied code in our spring-boot microservices.
 Therefore some of the default values are related to the [spring-boot-plugin](https://plugins.gradle.org/plugin/org.springframework.boot)